emm-aa/emm-aa/README.md

 This is arinda.emmanuel... from Makerere, dabbling in software 👾

-Avid fan of python, currently working on C.
+Avid fan of python, currently working on Java!

 Will post updates with progression!

+C practice tips please HMU!

 <!--